 Students admitted to the Department of Architecture can propose a program of joint work in Architecture and Urban Studies and Planning that will lead to the simultaneous awarding of two degrees.
 Degree combinations may be MArch/MCP or SMArchS/MCP.
 All candidates for simultaneous degrees must meet the requirements of both degrees, but may submit a joint thesis.

 A student must apply by January 3 before the beginning of the last full year of graduate study in Architecture.
-Applications, submitted to Sandra Elliot in Room 10-485, should include a detailed schedule of course work for both degrees.
+Applications, submitted to Sonny Oram in Room 10-485, should include a detailed schedule of course work for both degrees.

 Upon approval for the dual degree, approved copies of the petition, with the required programs, are submitted to both department degree administrators: Cynthia Stewart in Architecture and Sandra Wellford in DUSP.